zavalab/ADAM_Documentation/custom_model.md

 <img src="Pictures\custom_model\results.png">

 <p>
-  Please try moving and editing points on your own to get familiar with ADAM!
+  Please try going through the custom model tutorial on your own to get familiar with ADAM!
 </p>